 - Eliminate entire types of transactions, such as online purchases or ATM withdrawals

-GoHenry costs $3.99 per month per child after a one-month free trial.
-Upgrade to a custom-designed card for a one-time fee of $4.99 per card.
+GoHenry costs $3.99 per month per child after a one-month free trial during which you can cancel at any time.
 All accounts come with FDIC insurance up to $250,000.

 Best for Older Kids: Capital One MONEY Teen Checking

 Capital One MONEY Teen Checking is a totally fee-free joint bank account and debit card for teenagers ready to manage their own finances with minimal (but adjustable) parental supervision.
 Although it’s marketed as a teen checking account, MONEY is open to kids age 8 and older.

 MONEY is one of the few kid-friendly bank accounts with an across-the-board yield on all balances.